Tensor sparsification via a bound on the spectral norm of random tensors: Preliminaries

 \textbf{(a)} If $ \Prob\left(X \geq a + t b\right) \leq e^{-t + h}, $ then, for all $q \geq 1$,

 \textbf{(b)} If $ \Prob(X \geq a + t b) \leq e^{-t^2 + h}, $ then, for all $q \geq 1$,

 \end{lem}

 Finally, we present an $\epsilon$-net argument that we will repeatedly use.
 Recall from Lemma $3.18$ of~\cite{Ledoux_2001_ConcentrationMeasure_book} that the cardinality of an $\epsilon$-net on the unit sphere is at most $\left(1 + 2/\epsilon\right)^n$.
-The following lemma essentially generalizes the results of Lecture 6 of~\cite{Vershynin_Course} to order-$d$ tensors. \begin{lem} Let $\N$ be an $\epsilon$-net for the unit sphere $\Sphere^{n-1}$ in $\R^n$.
-Then, the spectral norm of a $d$-mode tensor $\tensor A$ is bounded by
+The following lemma essentially generalizes the results of Lecture 6 of~\cite{Vershynin_Course} to order-$d$ tensors.